mayadefense/maya/README.md

 ```
 The Launch.sh script takes care of preparing the system, launching Balloon, Maya and the application you specify.
 Finally, it wil terminate Balloon and Maya after the application completes execution.
 The script is also launched with `sudo` permissions.
 The `--tag` and `--logdir` parameters are optional.
 If you specify a tag name for the execution and a log directory, the script will record the output of Maya in `$LOGFILE` in the specified directory, and the output of the application will be in `$OUTFILE`.
 Make sure that the log directory is accessible by the script (note that it is running with root privilege).

+You can print a timestamp (`date +%s.%N`) when the applications starts and exits in the `Launch.sh` file so that you can extract the relevant power monitoring data from the log file using these timestamps.

 If needed, the script can be killed with `ctrl C`.

 ## Citing this work